ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Right-to-left User Interfaces.rst

 By default Qt Quick follows the left-to-right layout direction.

-The horizontal layout direction can also be reversed through the `LayoutMirroring </sdk/apps/qml/QtQuick/LayoutMirroring/>`__ attached property.
+The horizontal layout direction can also be reversed through the :ref:`LayoutMirroring <sdk_qtquick_layoutmirroring>` attached property.
 This causes the effective ``layoutDirection`` of positioners and views to be mirrored.
 Note the actual value of the ``layoutDirection`` property will remain unchanged; the effective layout direction of positioners and views that takes the mirroring into account can be read from the ``effectiveLayoutDirection`` property.

 .. code:: qml